 Individuals and families with incomes below a certain level who do not have an offer of affordable insurance from their employer and do not qualify for certain other types of coverage may be eligible for financial help to purchase insurance.

-Individuals can shop for and enroll in health insurance through the Marketplace from November 1, 2017, through December 15, 2017, for coverage starting January 1, 2018.
-(Some states may allow more time to enroll after December 15, 2017—check with your state Health Insurance Marketplace).
+Individuals can shop for and enroll in health insurance through the Marketplace from November through December every year for coverage starting January 1, (Some states may allow more time to enroll —check with your state Health Insurance Marketplace).

 When you fill out an application in the Marketplace, you will be informed about your eligibility for financial help to purchase insurance, or if you're eligible for coverage under your state's Medicaid program or Children's Health Insurance Program (CHIP).
 Once your eligibility is determined, you can compare plans and buy one that meets your needs.

 Consumer assistance is available online, over the phone, or in-person.
 There are trained people called "Navigators" and other assisters to help individuals understand their coverage options and the enrollment process.
 Assistance is available in multiple languages.

 You can access this free individual assistance to help you choose a plan and enroll by contacting your state Marketplace or by searching on the following website: localhelp.healthcare.gov.

 For more information on the Marketplace and Navigators and other assisters in your state, call 1-800-318-2596 or visit www.healthcare.gov.
 The American Diabetes Association also has a fact sheet on the Marketplaces available at www.diabetes.org/HealthInsuranceMarketplaces or by calling 1-800-DIABETES (342-2383).

 Other private insurance options for individuals and families